basho/basho_docs/source/languages/en/riakts/using/planning.md

 [installing]: https://www.docs.basho.com/riakts/1.0.0/installing/
 [sql]: https://www.docs.basho.com/riakts/1.0.0/learn-about/sql

-Now that you've [installed][installing] Riak TS, you're almost ready to create TS table.
+Now that you've [installed][installing] Riak TS, you're almost ready to create a TS table.
 Before you can create your table, you'll need to plan it out.

 This page provides a basic overview of what you'll need and some guidelines/limitations.
 For a deeper dive into planning and designing Riak TS tables, check out [Advanced Planning][advancedplanning].